qua-platform/qua-libs/examples/multi-qubit/VQA/QAOA/readme.md

 ### 3.4 Using the continuous feedback loop

 The QUA program consists in an infinite_loop, running the same sequence over and over again.
-Each iteration within this loop is a run of $$N_{rep}$$ QAOA quantum circuits, that are associated to one particular parameter set.
-The user defined $$N_{rep}$$ parameter indicates the number of samples we want to get in order to estimate statistics
+Each iteration within this loop is a run of $$N_{shots}$$ QAOA quantum circuits, that are associated to one particular parameter set.
+The user defined $$N_{shots}$$ parameter indicates the number of samples we want to get in order to estimate statistics

 Between two iterations, the QUA program is paused, waiting for the client PC to call the Python function "encode_angles_in_IO()", which sends to the Quantum Machine instance the parameter set to be used to run the next quantum circuit sequence, using the IO1 and IO2 features of the Quantum Machine.
 It is in this function that the job is resumed, so that the program can compute the quantum circuit and stream the results of the measurement.